Jeholosaurus: Anatomy

 Both skulls are incomplete and had to be partially restored.
-The referred specimens shows an extremely large orbit compared to the skull size, with a length of 40% of the total skull length.
+The referred specimen shows an extremely large orbit compared to the skull size, with a length of 40% of the total skull length.
 Its snout is short, also comprising 40% of the skull length.
 Both traits are indicative of a juvenile individual.

 The premaxilla has six teeth and the maxilla has at least thirteen teeth.
 Although the back, maxillary, teeth are fan-shaped like those of a plant eater, the front premaxillary teeth are narrower and longer, more like a carnivorous dinosaur.
 This may mean that Jeholosaurus was omnivorous, eating both plants and animals.
-The deeply inset ventral margin in the maxilla suggests fleshy cheeks may have been present.
+The deeply inset ventral margin of the maxilla suggests fleshy cheeks may have been present.
 The nasals have large foramina dorsolaterally and a midline fossa.
 No palpebrae are preserved.
 Though cervical vertebrae and caudal vertebrae have been preserved, their exact number is unknown.
 The femur is bowed and has an anterior trochanter slightly lower than the greater trochanter and a third as narrow as the latter.
 They are separated by a shallow cleft.
-Between the condyles of the lower femur the (anterior) extensor groove is absent.
+Between the condyles of the lower femur, the (anterior) extensor groove is absent.
 The fourth trochanter is pendant and located in a rather high position.
 The foot has four metatarsals.
-The longest is metatarsal III with a length of 5.5 cm; it is placed more anteriorly than the other metatarsals.
+The longest is metatarsal III, with a length of 5.5 cm; it is placed more anteriorly than the other metatarsals.
 Metatarsal I is more posterior and its upper part is transversely reduced to a splint.

-Some distinguishing traits of Jeholosaurus include: enlarged laterodorsal nasal foramina; a quadratojugal fenestra more than 25% maximum quadratojugal length; a quadratojugal less than 30% of skull height; a predentary with almost 150% of premaxillary body length; a dentary extending posteriorly almost to the posterior border of the angular; and the claw of the third toe being longer than the other third toe phalanges.
+Some distinguishing traits of Jeholosaurus include: a row of small foramina on the outer surface of the nasal immediately above the premaxillary articulation and parapophyses absent from dorsal vertebrae 1 and 2.

+Jeholosaurus had a very rapid rate of maxillary tooth replacement at 46 days, more rapid than most basal ornithischians.
+As it developed ontogenetically, its premaxillary tooth replacement rate slowed from 25 days to 33 days.